olsonetworks/Bluefruit_LE_Connect_Android-master1/README.md

-Forked from Adafruit's BlueFruit LE Connect for Android.
+Forked from Adafruit's BlueFruit LE Connect for Android, which can be found at https://github.com/adafruit/Bluefruit_LE_Connect_Android.
 Added is a Voice menu that will allow for Speech-To-Text translation and transmission to the Uno for commands.
 Attach the .ino, .h, and .cpp files to your Arduino Uno, and you are ready to go.

 Bluefruit LE Connect for Android
 ================================